ledn-reviewer/ledn-frontend-challenge/README.md

 * **Flexible requirements:**
 You must choose at least two optional requirements:

-  - Make it possible for administrators to block all transactions from a planet.
+  - Make it possible for administrators to block all in progress transactions from a planet.
   - Make it possible to filter the planets by terrain and climate.
   - Don't use any UI component libraries.
   - Add multiple languages to the application, without using an external library.
   - Add automated testing.

-* **Validation:**
+* **Documentation:**
   - Provide screenshots or recording of the final implementation.
   - Provide comprehensive guidelines for testing your data architecture.
   - Include step-by-step instructions for starting the solution.